As summer camps wind to a close and kids make their final splashes at the pool, parents have one thing on their minds: back-to-school shopping.

 3. Clothing and Accessories

 By the time summer is over, the kids have either outgrown all their school clothes or worn them ragged from vacation and camp.
-Update their wardrobe with new clothes and accessories using military discounts at stores like Banana Republic, New York and Company and Old Navy.
+Update their wardrobe with new clothes and accessories using military discounts at stores like Old Navy, Banana Republic and New York and Company.
 If you're mall shopping, be sure to ask for a military discount in every store you stop in.
 Some malls, like the MacArthur Center in Norfolk, Virginia, offer military discounts in many of their stores.
-And outlets like Tanger Outlets offer discounts and free coupon books.

 5. Classroom Supplies